-782 - PRINCIPALS S OF ENGINEERING Credit 9 10 11 12 783 ELECTIVE 1.00 X X X Prerequisite: Completion of Intro To Engineering Design and concurrent enrollment in a Science and Mathematics course.
-1
+782 - PRINCIPALS S OF ENGINEERING Credit 9 10 11 12

+783 ELECTIVE 1.00 X X X

+Prerequisite: Completion of Intro To Engineering

+Design and concurrent enrollment in a

+Science and Mathematics course in the

+same year.

 Through problems that engage and challenge, students explore a broad range of engineering topics, including mechanisms, the strength of structures and materials, and automation.
 Students develop skills in problem solving, research, and design while learning strategies for design process documentation, collaboration, and presentation.